jude8786/Software-Engineering-Project/README.md

 ---

-7. Clean Code Development (CCD)
+# Clean Code Development (CCD)

-Demonstrated at least 5 clean code practices in the codebase, with explanations for why they are considered clean.
-Attached a personal CCD cheat sheet (PDF) with >10 points.
+This project demonstrates clean code practices with examples and explanations.
+Below are the practices implemented in the codebase, along with their benefits.

+---

+## Clean Code Practices

-Single Responsibility Principle
+### 1. Single Responsibility Principle
-Update: The _deleteExpense logic is extracted into a separate private method to handle budget updates, ensuring the _deleteExpense method focuses only on removing the expense.
+**Update:** The `_deleteExpense` logic was extracted into a separate private method to handle budget updates.
+This ensures the `_deleteExpense` method focuses only on removing the expense.

-Readable Names
-Update: Renamed _buildHomeTab to _buildTransactionOverviewTab for better clarity about its purpose.

-Single Responsibility Principle
+**Example:**

-Example: BudgetScreen only manages budget operations instead of mixing transaction logic.
+- `BudgetScreen` only manages budget operations instead of mixing transaction logic.

+---

-Readable Names
+### 2. Readable Names
+**Update:** Renamed `_buildHomeTab` to `_buildTransactionOverviewTab` for better clarity about its purpose.

+**Example:**
-Updated _buildHomeTab to have meaningful and structured widgets like _buildBudgetOverview and _buildTransactionList.
+- Updated `_buildHomeTab` to have meaningful and structured widgets like `_buildBudgetOverview` and `_buildTransactionList`.

+---

-Encapsulation
+### 3. Encapsulation
+**Update:**

-State variables like _selectedIndex and _expenses are private to HomeScreen or ExpenseTrackerAppState to avoid external modifications.
+- State variables like `_selectedIndex` and `_expenses` are private to `HomeScreen` or `ExpenseTrackerAppState` to prevent external modifications.
-DRY Principle

-Encapsulation:
+**Example:**
-Encapsulated the input validation logic within a private _validateAndParseBudget method.
-This method now handles both validation and parsing, ensuring the rest of the code doesn’t worry about these details.
+- Encapsulated input validation logic within a private `_validateAndParseBudget` method.
+This method handles both validation and parsing, ensuring the rest of the code doesn’t need to worry about these details.
-_validateAndParseBudget encapsulates validation and parsing, which keeps the main _submitBudget method focused on handling the user action.

-DRY Principle:
+---

+### 4. DRY (Don’t Repeat Yourself) Principle
+**Updates:**
+1. **Input Validation and Parsing:**
-Reused _validateAndParseBudget for both input validation and parsing, avoiding redundant validation checks in multiple places.
+   - Encapsulated in the `_validateAndParseBudget` method to avoid redundant validation checks across multiple places.
-Avoided duplicating validation logic in multiple places.
-The same _validateAndParseBudget method is reused wherever input validation is required.
+   - This method is reused wherever input validation is required.

-DRY Principle:
+2. **Reusability:**
-Removed repetitive expenses.isEmpty logic by creating a reusable private _buildEmptyMessage method.
+   - Removed repetitive `expenses.isEmpty` logic by creating a reusable private `_buildEmptyMessage` method.

+---

+### 5. User Feedback
+**Update:**
+- Added a confirmation dialog before deleting an expense to provide better user feedback and prevent accidental deletions.

+---

+## [CCD Cheat Sheet]
+A personal CCD cheat sheet (PDF) with over 10 points is attached to this project.
+The cheat sheet covers essential practices for writing clean, maintainable, and scalable code.

+---

 User Feedback: